jalal-codr/TaskManager/README.md

 # TaskManager

-This is a simple service that displays alk the tasks currently runing on your CPU, OS and third party services.
+This is a simple application that displays all the tasks currently runing on your CPU, OS and third party services.
-IT also outputs the CPU metircs of the device it's currently runing on.
+It also outputs the CPU metircs of the device it's currently runing on.

 # Installtion
 go mod tidy